glikely/obs-ptz/README.md

 The mapping of controls to PTZ actions is shown in the settings dialog to the right of the joystick list.

-### ONVIF generally not recommended

-This plugin supports ONVIF cameras, but in general ONVIF cameras are not recommended.
-There is nothing wrong with the protocol itself, but the cameras that implement ONVIF are typically CCTV cameras that are not designed for broadcast.
-Often the problem with CCTV cameras is that they have high latency both on the video feed, and on the control commands sent to them.
-That means that it could take half a second for it to respond to a movement command, and then another half second before the change is seen in the video feed.
-One second doesn't sound like a lot, but when adjusting video cameras it makes them very difficult to use.

-If you're in the market for video cameras, look for broadcast quality cameras that output NDI, SDI or HDMI, and support VISCA control.
-ONVIF cameras are tempting because they are cheap, but you'll most likely not be happy with the result.

 ## Advanced Features

 ### Block Moves on Live Camera